apache/kylin/readme/quick_start.md

 ## Quick Start

-1. Initialize aws account credential on the local machine, please check [details](./prerequisites.md#localaws).
+1. Initialize aws account credential on the local machine according to [prerequisites](./prerequisites.md).

 2. Download the source code: